 On a hike, one day, I very accidentally discovered one such area.
 While I generally only search for surf tumbled glass, I found myself equally enamored by this "dump glass."
 Most of it was broken, but smoothed slightly and patinaed by weather and time.
 There were some intact bottles, hand painted china and glass in almost every color of the rainbow.
 Maybe it was just me, but I found it all so beautiful and mysterious.

 That was the day the 'Opala Ombre was born.
 'Opala is the Hawaiian word for trash, or rubbish...and that is exactly what these suncatchers are made of...centuries old rubbish!
 What I collected that day, I took home to break up further and then left it for about 4 weeks in a rock tumbler where it was smoothed down and cleaned (these pieces came out of the hillside incredibly dirty!)... literally trash was reborn into treasure!

-'Opala Ombres (approximately 10 inches long) are 5 large pieces of machine tumbled, recycled glass, hand strung on durable and colorful nylon cord.
-At the top, a piece of driftwood (leftover bits from past projects) and nylon cord that is looped at the top for secure hanging even in rocky or breezy conditions.
+'Opala Ombres (approximately 6-7 inches long) are 5 large pieces of machine tumbled, recycled glass, hand strung on durable and colorful nylon cord.
+At the top, a wooden ring makes for easy hanging.
 These sun catchers will sparkle brilliantly in bright, indirect, natural light.